 This verse gives us a graphic and descriptive precursor of that the terrible time that is yet to come.
 The warning alarm is sounded by the long, loud, penetrating blast of a shofar, and it is sounded by a watchman to alert people to an approaching danger.

-The trumpet-call was the wake-up call for Israel to prepare for a battle and Joel urges God's people to "blow a shofar in Zion.
+The trumpet-call was the wake-up call for Israel to prepare for a battle and Joel urges God's people: "Blow a shofar in Zion.
 Sound an alarm on My holy mountain!
 Let all the inhabitants of the land tremble, for the day of the LORD is coming – surely it is near."

 The urgent words of warning come from the Lord Himself and emphasised that the great and dreadful 'Day of the Lord' is close at hand.
 There is no time to delay.